prodekan/smhi-primitive/README.md

 is structured the way it is (it is kind of zooming in on the data from left to right [looking at the URL]) we first loop over all possible paramters (values that are measured by stations) and create for a single station the csv file with historic data.

+### Parameters
+The list of parameters is in the file all_paramaters.csv.
+The translation needs to be done.

 ### Example:
 Get the history.
 The default station is 54290 which is near *Simris*.
 ```